Jamila Gordon

 Jamila Gordon is a Somali Australian entrepreneur.
-She is the CEO and founder of an Australian SaaS company applying AI and Blockchain to food supply channels (Lumachain).
+She is the chief executive officer and founder of an Australian SaaS company applying AI and Blockchain to food supply channels (Lumachain).
 After escaping the Somalian Civil War at the age of eighteen, she was a displaced person in Kenya before moving to Australia, where she received a degree in IT from the La Trobe University.
 Gordon later served as the CIO at Qantas and Leighton Holdings/CIMIC, and as an executive at IBM.
 She was subsequently named as Microsoft's Global Awardee in the International Women's Entrepreneurship Challenge 2018, Australia & New Zealand Innovator of the Year in the Women in AI Awards 2020, NSW Pearcey Entrepreneur of the Year 2021.
 She was recognized as one of the BBC's 100 women of 2021.

 Early life and education

 Jamila Gordon was born to a nomadic family in the hinterland of Somalia and brought up in a small village as one of 16 children.
 As the eldest daughter, she was expected to play a key role in running the family home from approximately five years old, and these responsibilities took precedence over her education.
 Her family moved to Mogadishu when she was 11 years old to avoid a drought.
 Once civil war broke out, she became a displaced person in Kenya.
 There, Gordon met an Australian backpacker, who helped her move to Australia.
 After arriving in Australia, Gordon took English courses at TAFE NSW and enrolled in an accounting degree at La Trobe University in Melbourne.
 She switched her major to software engineering after taking a programming elective and eventually graduated with a Bachelor of Business and Information Technology degree in 1995.